Turkey will emerge stronger from lira crisis despite row with U.S.: minister

 Erdogan has called for a boycott of U.S. electronic goods and Turkish media have given extensive coverage to anti-U.S. protests, including videos on social media showing Turks apparently burning dollar bills and destroying iPhones.

-Additional reporting by David Dolan, Ezgi Erkoyun, Humeyra Pamuk, Sujata Rao, Karin Strohecker and Claire Milhench; Writing by Daren Butler; Editing by Matthew Mpoke Bigg, David Dolan and David Stamp/Mark Heinrich
+Additional reporting by David Dolan, Ezgi Erkoyun, Humeyra Pamuk, Tuvan Gumrukcu, Sujata Rao, Karin Strohecker and Claire Milhench; Writing by Daren Butler; Editing by Matthew Mpoke Bigg, David Dolan and David Stamp/Mark Heinrich